 It's much easier to blame others, but what really matters is how you feel about and view yourself.

-But I can tell you as a sufferer in more ways than one, no matter how crappy you feel, no matter who died, no matter what happened to you—you need to get up.
+As a sufferer in more ways than one, no matter how crappy you feel, no matter who died, no matter what happened to you—you need to get up.

 Get out of bed every single day.

 Even when it hurts—get up.

 Even when you're so tired your body just wants to stay cozy in it's warm cocoon of sheets—get the heck up.

 Motivator: Remember every time you slept in and felt regret?